MonicaN15/1800_202410_BBY20/README.md

 ## 1. Project Description
 State your app in a nutshell, or one-sentence pitch.
 Give some elaboration on what the core features are.
-This browser based web application to ...
+This browser based web application is a banking app.
+This app helps you keep track of your finances by let you access everything in one place.

 ## 2. Names of Contributors
 List team members and/or short bio's here...